The CMT Catalyst

 It turned out I also inherited CMT.
 And of my siblings (there’s a 50/50 chance of passing it along in my family) I was the only one how got the CMT calling card.

-I do remember thinkin (and still being in this though process now) that I wanted to look at it differental than how I’d seen it modelled growing up.
+I do remember thinking (and still being in this thought process now) that I wanted to look at it from a different perspective than what I’d seen modeled in my childhood.
 I didn’t want to deny it; instead I wanted to record it.
 So finding out I had CMT in my genes (that it’s built into my DNA) before any symptoms began empowered me to start collecting data.
-I started hearing tests well before I actually lots any hearing.
-I started visiting neorologists and other speciialitys well before things took any turns.
+I started hearing tests well before I actually lost any hearing.
+I started visiting neurologists and other specialists well before things took any turns.